ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-hannah-1824.md

   - Silas Thatcher, a "farm laborer" listed in the 1850 federal census living with the Thatcher family, and in the 1860 federal census was living with a family by the name Fleming.
 He also indicates England is his origin, and given his age, he is likely Thomas Thatcher's brother.
 (A possible daughter: [Sarah C. (Thatcher) O'Brien](https://www.findagrave.com/memorial/79475027/sarah-c-o'brien).)

-Both the Thatchers and the Tompkins are associated with the towns of Newfield and Catharine, with Edward living in Cayutaville, and a few descendants living in Ithaca.
+Both the Thatchers and the Tompkins families are associated with the towns of Newfield and Catharine, with Edward living in Cayutaville, and a few descendants living in Ithaca.

 Hannah's immigration information is based on naturalization documents of her brother David Thatcher from 1839, that are on still on file with the Tompkins County Clerk's Office.
 I conclude this document identifies Hannah Mills' brother based on the document matching several known data points: first and last name, town of residence, age, country of origin, and the voyage happened within the expected timeframe.
 As a result, I am also using this document as the source for David's exact birthdate, as prior to seeing this, I only knew the year.